ktquez/vuepress-theme-ktquez/README.md

 ## Vuepress theme ktquez starter

-I know the theme colors seem like a lot of work though, I've created a [boilerplate](https://github.com/ktquez/vuepress-ktquez-theme-starter) with the settings and structure of folders organized, just clone the repository and change the information for your blog, modify the images and start using.
+I know the theme configuration seems like a lot of work though, I've created a [boilerplate](https://github.com/ktquez/vuepress-ktquez-theme-starter) with the settings and structure of folders organized, just clone the repository and change the information for your blog, modify the images and start using.

 https://github.com/ktquez/vuepress-ktquez-theme-starter